jasmansingh84/miniproject1-601-ds/linux-commands.md

-#Basic linux commands to access filesystem.
+# Basic linux commands to access filesystem.

  **1. cd - change directory**

 * cd followed by a directory or file path will take you inside that directory(folder).

+Below is the example for directly going to specfied folder

 ![this is cd example](https://github.com/ds997/miniproject1-601-ds/blob/master/resources/cd2.png)

+Below is the example for cd

   **2. mkdir - make directory**